 Current options include ACPS-hosted WordPress sites, and Google sites in the ACPS domain.
 Teachers may also continue to use externally-hosted web sites.
 (See "Branding Requirements," below.)

-Teachers can now specify the web site link used in their school Staff Directory listing.
+specify the web site link used in their school Staff Directory listing.

 For more information see: